fieryhenry/bcps/README.md

 so as long as the Nyanko-Signature header is present, the server will accept the request. (see present.py for an example of how to do this.)

+Note that any url that is redirected to the private server always starts with a prefix of `/api`.

 You should place your blueprints in the [`src/bcps/blueprints`](src/bcps/blueprints) directory.
 You can then add the blueprint to the app in the